erezfree29/event-search/README.md

 ### testing

 > 1. I have used the 'jest' testing Library.
-> 2. The jest package is listed in the project's package jason.
+> 2. The jest package is listed in the project's package, Jason.
 > 3. Once you run npm install simply type jest and it will run the tests

 ## Author